Data Sources

 12. Gavi (2025)

-In April 2025, Gavi and Zipline used drones to deliver malaria vaccines to over 20,000 children in remote communities across Bayelsa State, Nigeria—demonstrating how aerial delivery can bridge access gaps in hard-to-reach areas.
+In April 2025, Gavi and Zipline used drones to deliver malaria vaccines to 20,000 children in remote Bayelsa State, showing how aerial delivery can bridge access gaps.

 Source: gavi.org – Flying malaria vaccines reach isolated Nigerian communities (Accessed July 2025)